NachoColl/blockchain-web-services/docs/index.md

 </p>

 While the portfolio of blockchain infrastructures<sup>(3)</sup> and the number of deployed Smart Contracts is growing fast, companies are reluctant to start their journey as it is too complex for them to manage the technology.

 Which Blockchain should I choose?
 How do I manage and secure my Wallet?
 How do I pay network recurrent Fees?
 Should I build my Smart Contracts from scratch?
 Are there state-of-the-art Solutions already built that I could use?

 Blockchain Web Services brings an answer to those questions.

 ## Problem Solving Proposition

-To accelerate the Smart Contracts market, we intend Blockchain Web Services to provide:
+To accelerate the Smart Contracts market adoption, we intend Blockchain Web Services to provide:

  <ul class="fa-ul">
   <li><span class="fa-li"><i class="fa-regular fa-square-check"></i></span><strong>A Unified API platform</strong> for developers and companies to call public Blockchain(s) Smart Contracts as any Web Service they are already used to.</li>